NewtonLiuNVIDIA/ngc-examples/ncsp/README.md

 1. Explore differences between the commands,  features and performance of the different CSPs
 1. Provide a simple command line and scriptable interface to create and control VMs independent of the CSP.

 Terraform could potentially be used for some of this, but while it provides interfaces to lots of different CSPs, it’s difficult to see exactly what the commands are doing at the bottom end.
 And that violates #2 above.
-But there’s nothing here that means you can’t write a Terraform interface within NCSP if you want, ( Which would be a excellent way to learn it! )
+But there’s nothing here that means you can’t write a Terraform interface within NCSP if you want, ( Which would be a excellent way to learn about Terraform! )

 This project attempts to achieve the above goals by doing the following